-Waypoints can also be created from the map display.
-To mark a map location or map item, select the location or item with the pointer and press ENTER/MARK.
-When selecting a location or map item, a description of the point, its distance and bearing from your current location and the latitude/longitude of the pointer are displayed along the top of the map.
+You create waypoints graphically from the map display.
+To mark a map location or map item, select the location or item with the pointer, and press ENTER/MARK.
+When selecting a location or map item, a description of the point, its distance and bearing from your current location, and the latitude/longitude of the pointer is displayed along the top of the map.